 Caring for cats

-Cats are a popular choice of companion pet for Wellingtonians , WCC supports responsible pet ownership.
+Cats are a popular choice of companion pet for Wellingtonians, and Wellington City Council supports responsible pet ownership.
 Cats are not commonly confined to their owners’ properties and this raises the potential for nuisance behaviours and conflict with people and other animals including wildlife.

-Find out more about being a responsible cat owner from our Caring for Cats factsheet (113KB PDF) and our Caring for Cats information page.
+Find out more about being a responsible cat owner from our Caring for Cats information page.

 Caring for livestock